metabase/metabase/docs/troubleshooting-guide/sql-logic-duplicated-data.md

 1. If you are joining data, check if your `SELECT` statement is including both primary and foreign key columns.
 2. Check if your source tables or query results have duplicated columns by following step 1 under [Debugging SQL logic][debugging-sql-logic].
-3. For more information, read about [common reasons for unexpected query results][common-reasons-for-sql-logic-errors].
+3. Learn more about [common reasons for unexpected query results][common-reasons-for-sql-logic-errors].

 ## Do you have a different problem?